ombulabs/blog/_posts/2019-11-27-making-your-clients-better-product-owners.markdown

 **_The Scrum Master can write user stories_**

-The vision on what needs to be done and the problems that need to be solved will come from the Product Owner.
+The vision on what needs to be done and what problems need to be solved will come from the Product Owner.
 But they might not know how to write a good user story.
 In this case, the Scrum Master and even the team can help by translating that vision into user stories.

 **_The Scrum Master can be firmer during Scrum calls to make sure they fulfill their actual purpose._**